Eastern European Jewry: Economics and commerce

-The Jews engaged in trade and various crafts, such as tailoring, weaving, leather processing and even agriculture.
-The economic activity of Eastern European Jewry was different from that of Central and Western European Jews: in Eastern Europe, the Jews developed specializations in trade, leasing, and crafts, which were hardly found in Western Europe.
-The Eastern European Jewry also had a great deal of involvement in economic matters that Jews in Central and Western Europe did not deal with at all.
+Jews engaged in trade and various crafts, such as tailoring, weaving, leather processing, and even agriculture.
+The economic activity of Eastern European Jewry was different from that of Central and Western European Jews as they specialized in trade, leasing, and crafts, which were hardly found in Western Europe.
+Moreover, Eastern European Jews were often involved in economic matters that Jews in Central and Western Europe did not deal with at all.

 Until the mid-17th century with the 1648 Cossack riots on Jewish population, eastern European Jews lived in a relatively comfortable environment that enabled them to thrive.
 The Jews, for the most part, enjoyed extensive economic, personal and religious freedom.

 Thus, for example, deportations, foreclosure of Jewish property, and the removal of financial debts of non-Jews to Jews, which were common in Western Europe, hardly existed in the East.

-Despite the privileges, there were also hatred expressions towards the Jews.
-This phenomenon was described by a Jewish sage named Shlomo Maimon:
+Despite the privileges, there was also hatred towards Jews.
+In words of Jewish sage Shlomo Maimon:

 "It is possible that there is no country other than Poland, where freedom of religion and hatred of religion are found in equal measure.
 The Jews are allowed to preserve their religion with absolute freedom, and the rest of the civil rights have been assigned to them, and they have even their own courts.
 And in opposite to that, you find that religion hatred is so great there to the extent of that matter, the word 'Jew' is an abomination."

 Traditional life

 The amount of Torah study among Eastern European Jews at the beginning of their settlement was little.
-As a result, many halakhic (from Hebrew: הלכתיות) questions and problems were addressed to rabbis and Torah scholars in Germany and Bohemia which were close to them.
+As a result, many halakhic questions and problems were addressed to rabbis and Torah scholars in Germany and Bohemia which were closer to them.

 From the 16th century, luxurious study centers were established in Eastern Europe, where the Hassidic movement also began to develop.